Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Introduction

 \section{Introduction}

 Visual perception enables artificial systems to localize, reconstruct, and interact with their environments, forming the foundation of applications such as augmented reality, robotic manipulation, and autonomous navigation.
 Frameworks including Simultaneous Localization and Mapping (SLAM) and Structure-from-Motion (SfM) recover three-dimensional (3-D) scene structure by jointly estimating camera motion and reconstructing the environment by triangulating from image sequences.
 Central to these pipelines is the estimation of the camera’s six Degree-of-Freedom (6-DoF) pose, which describes its position and orientation relative to the scene and forms a backbone for 3-D reconstruction.
+Visual localization is challenging due to appearance variation, illumination changes, dynamic scenes, and unreliable feature correspondences.
+These challenges are amplified by the need to operate under computational constraints, motivating methods that balance geometric validity with robustness to noisy observations.